bit-brick/bit-brick-docs/docs/k1_pro/k1_pro-software/peripheral_driver/11-DSI.md

 ![alt text](/pdf/rk/dsi/image-54.png)

-#### 18.2.3.2.1 LPDT-LPa
+##### 18.2.3.2.1 LPDT-LPa

-通过示波器在 LPDT 时向显示模块发送如上 LPa 并捕获波形如下：
+The LPa waveform sent to the display module in LPDT and captured by the oscilloscope is as follows:

 ![alt text](/pdf/rk/dsi/image-55.png)

-#### 18.2.3.2.2 HSDT-LPa
+##### 18.2.3.2.2 HSDT-LPa

-通过示波器在 HSDT 时向显示模块发送如上 LPa 并捕获波形如下：
+The LPa waveform sent to the display module in HSDT and captured by the oscilloscope is as follows:

 ![alt text](/pdf/rk/dsi/image-56.png)

 #### 18.2.3.3 DI

-如上 SPa 和 LPa 中都有一个 Data Identification (DI), 一个包是长短包就是由 DI 决定，DI 是包头的一部分，由两个部分组成：
+As mentioned above, both SPa and LPa have a Data Identification (DI).
+Whether a packet is a long or short packet is determined by the DI, which is part of the packet header and consists of two parts:

 ![alt text](/pdf/rk/dsi/image-57.png)

-MIPI 协议中目前定义的绝大部分数据类型如下：
+Most of the data types currently defined in the MIPI protocol are as follows:

 ![alt text](/pdf/rk/dsi/image-58.png)